In this counseling answer:

 You married a man with this career path and you will have to accept this is where he is at and this is who he is right now.

 Make your decisions moving forward based on what is vs. what you’d like things to be.
 Of course, make du’aa’ for him to come closer to the Deen for the sake of his soul and that he is the father of your son.
-Ask Allah to open his heart, soften his heart, and grant his heart the desire to becoming a more practicing man of taqwa.
+Ask Allah to open his heart, soften his heart, and grant his heart the desire to become a more practicing man of taqwa.

 At the end of the day, trust your gut instincts.
 Not your fears of being alone, fears of “what will the people say”, fears of never finding someone else, etc. But your solid intuitive gut.
 It almost always knows what is really going on, especially when there is a child involved.
 You’ve got a “mama bear” in you now which will do anything to protect her child.